first-touch/first-touch/docs/scout-description.md

 A scout can:
-[ ] look for available requests from clubs:
+[ ] look for available requests from clubs: GET /api/v1/requests -> returns all current requests available
   - Navigate to scouting -> find work
   - should list available requests from club
 [ ] Make a bid on a request: